-Direct Vent Furnaces
+Direct Vent Systems

-Direct Vent (2-pipe) furnaces draw combustion air directly from the outdoors and then vent the combustion products back outside, isolating the entire system from the indoor space.
+Direct vent appliances draw combustion air from the outdoors and vent combustion products back outside, isolating the entire system from the indoor space.
 It is important to make sure that the whole system is sealed and clearances to combustibles are maintained regardless of the installation being in a confined or unconfined space.